 \begin{proposition} We have hence $\CHA_*(Y_{\Lambda})=0$ and \Cref{thm:main} follows. \end{proposition} \begin{proof} We consider the boundary configuration of $\overline{\cM}_{H,W_{\Lambda}}(\overline{\alpha},L,\Gamma)$ with virtual dimension $1$.
 The boundary contains the following cases: \begin{enumerate} \item Floer breaking.
-To see the curves with Floer breaking does not contribute to the boundary.
+We argue that curves with Floer breaking do not contribute to the boundary.
 First of all, \eqref{m1} of \Cref{prop:curve} implies that the top-level curve from Floer breaking has no negative punctures asymptotic to Reeb orbits by neck-stretching along $\{1-\eta\}\times Y \subset W_{\Lambda}$.
-When $Y=\partial W$ for a flexible $W$ with $c_1(W)$ torsion, we have $c_1(W_{\Lambda})$ is torsion.
+When $Y=\partial W$ for a flexible $W$ with $c_1(W)$ torsion, we have that $c_1(W_{\Lambda})$ is torsion.
 If a Floer cylinder without negative punctures in $\widehat{W}_{\Lambda}$ has virtual dimension $0$, the Floer cylinder in $\widehat{Y}$ with the same asymptotic orbits also has virtual dimension $0$ as the virtual dimension only depends on $\overline{\beta}$ in this case.
-Then by a neck-stretching along $\{1-\eta\}\times Y \subset W_{\Lambda}$, we see that Floer cylinders with virtual dimension $0$ coincide with \eqref{m2} of \Cref{prop:curve}, as the SFT degrees of orbits are positive.
-When $Y=\partial(V\times \D)$, we can apply neck-stretching along $\{1-\eta\}\times Y \subset W_{\Lambda}$, then by action reasons, the Floer cylinders in $\widehat{W}_{\Lambda}$ coincide with Floer cylinders in $\widehat{Y}$, which have no negative punctures and the rigid ones are counted as $0$ in \eqref{m2} of \Cref{prop:curve}.
+Then by neck-stretching along $\{1-\eta\}\times Y \subset W_{\Lambda}$, we see that Floer cylinders with virtual dimension $0$ coincide with \eqref{m2} of \Cref{prop:curve}, as the SFT degrees of orbits are positive.
+When $Y=\partial(V\times \D)$, we can apply neck-stretching along $\{1-\eta\}\times Y \subset W_{\Lambda}$; then by action reasons, the Floer cylinders in $\widehat{W}_{\Lambda}$ coincide with Floer cylinders in $\widehat{Y}$, which have no negative punctures and the rigid ones are counted as $0$ in \eqref{m2} of \Cref{prop:curve}.